tiiiecherle/osx_install_config/README.md

 -----
 As there were a lot of problems in earlier macOS versions with network configurations, especially wifi, this script deletes all locations and adds them as a new clean configuration file.

 The script can be run with profiles - to be usable on multiple macs - or standalone.
 More information can be found in the comments inside the script and in the example profile.
-To run the script with a profile copy the example profile and name it `network_profile_USER.txt`.
+To run the script with a profile copy the example profile and name it `network_profile_USER.conf`.
 Change USER to your logged in macOS username.

 If you want to reset your complete network configuration run the following commands in the terminal before running the script.